emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 ### Spell Power
-A character's __Spell Power__ determines how likely it is that an enemy will succumb to the affects of their abilities or spells.
+A character's __Spell Power__ (SP) determines how likely it is that an enemy will succumb to the affects of their abilities or spells.
 A character's Spell Power is defined to be ```12 + their Inner Fire```.
 So if a character has ```3``` Inner Fire, their Spell Power is ```15.``` This means that, if our wizard tried to turn someone into a frog, that entity would have to succeed a saving throw with a target